DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 Recently, the orcs' only skilled engineer mysteriously disappeared (see #20), so the orcs have doubled their guards here.
 Thus there are **4 orc warriors** and **1 lieutenant** here at all times.

-**Orcs x 4:** _(These lawful evil humanoids' vital stats are HD 1d8, HP 5, AC 14, MV 30 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have piecemeal armor, shield, short bow, arrows x 6, war hammer, and 1d8 ep.
-XP: 5+1)_
+**Orcs x 4** *(These lawful evil humanoids’ vital statistics are HD 1d8.
+HP 5 each.
+AC 14.
+MV 30 ft. disposition evil/law.
+Their primary attributes are physical.
+They wear piecemeal armor and carry a medium wooden shield, a short bow with 6 arrows, a war hammer, and 1d8 electrum in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity (imposing a –1 penalty to attack rolls in bright light).
+XP 5+1.)*

 **Orc lieutenant:** _(This HD 2(d8) orc lieutenant’s vital statistics are HP 12.
 AC 14.
 MV 30 ft. disposition evil/law.
 It wears piecemeal armor and a medium wooden shield.
 It carries a war hammer, a whip, a dagger, a key to room #36, and 30 gold in coin.
 Its special abilities include darkvision 60 ft., light sensitivity (imposing a –1 penalty to attack rolls in bright light), and it gains a +1 bonus to damage rolls due to strength.
 XP 34.)_